Workshop on Applying to ARPA-E

 Click here to register to watch some or all live streaming on Nov.
 28

-Details: All sessions held in one room, live streaming and video capture of all sessions, lunch and afternoon snacks served
+Details: All sessions held in one room, live streaming & video capture of all sessions, lunch, afternoon snacks & reception food served

 Summary: The purpose of this workshop is to educate public and private sector researchers and entities interested in submitting proposals to the U.S. Department of Energy’s Advanced Research Projects Agency-Energy’s (ARPA-E) solicitations, including open solicitations.
 Former ARPA-E Program Directors and Colorado ARPA-E award recipients will provide information on the agency’s approach to transformational energy research.
 Lessons-learned, helpful advice on how to both develop and write winning ARPA-E proposals, how to manage a proposal, and execute successful ARPA-E projects will also be provided.
 Participants will have a chance to network and see how different entities can team up on projects.